Identification

 Remove person to fresh air and keep comfortable for breathing.
 Call a POISON CENTER/doctor if you feel unwell.

-May cause an allergic skin reaction.
-May cause respiratory irritation.
+Symptoms: May cause respiratory irritation.

 Rinse skin with water/shower.
 Take off immediately all contaminated clothing.
-Wash with plenty of water/.
+Wash with plenty of water/...
 Wash contaminated clothing before reuse.
 If skin irritation occurs: Get medical advice/attention.
 Specific treatment (see supplemental first aid instruction on this label).
 If skin irritation or rash occurs:

 Rinse immediately with plenty of water.
 Obtain medical attention if pain, blinking or redness persists.